nd2020/Dronology-Community-Documentation/install/install-distributed.md

 ### Configure GCS

-By default, the GCS connects to Dronology @localhost via port 1234.
+By default, the GCS connects to Dronology via a socket connection @localhost via port 1234.

 ```bash